jordan-wei-taylor/genolearn/doc/index.rst

 ##############
-BioLearn
+GenoLearn
 ##############

-BioLearn is a machine learning pipeline designed for biologists working with fsm-lite files looking to build a predictive model or identify important patterns.
+GenoLearn is a machine learning pipeline designed for biologists working with fsm-lite files looking to build a predictive model or identify important patterns.

 .. toctree::
     :hidden: